dwyl/feedback/README.md

 the issue _rarely_ just "_goes away_".

 We need a _systematic_ way of sharing feedback on _anything_.
-So that _anyone_ can describe an issue
+So that _anyone_ can describe an issue, capture and address it.

 ## _What_?